cdp181/quicknav/README.md

 NMAP is used to check port reachability

-/data is used to store an sqlite3 database cotaining the configuration.
+/data is used to store an sqlite3 database containing the configuration.